Roof inspection maintenance tips

 How often should I inspect my roof?

-Homeowners should inspect their roof at least twice a year, in the spring and fall.
+It's recommended to inspect your roof at least once or twice a year, in the spring and fall.

 What should I look for during a roof inspection?